ZhuoxuanCao/Coordinate-free-object-reordering-planner-with-RAG/qwen3-4b-fp8/replan_rag_knowledge_base/pattern_rules/stack_replacement.md

 **Query Intent**: stack object replacement, wrong object correction, clear-before-place operations, position-specific replacement

-**CRITICAL COMPLIANCE**: When replacing objects in existing stack positions, ALWAYS clear above layers first, then place correct object, then restore cleared layers.
-NEVER directly place object on occupied position.
+**CRITICAL COMPLIANCE**: When replacing objects in existing stack positions, ALWAYS clear upper layers first (top→down), then place the correct object, then restore only the objects that still appear in target structure.
+NEVER directly place an object on an occupied position.

 ## PHYSICAL ACCESS RULES